 Yoga Alliance Accredited Teacher Training Course, 85h.
 Apart from yoga, this course will also teach you to perform simple Thai massage routine suitable and beneficial to pregnant women (depending on students' demand).
-Study in a small group with our international faculty.
+Study in a small group of up to 6 students and learn from our international faculty.

 Type of Event